It is easy to feel as if we are alone when trials and tribulations come, but the battle is not ours. The battle belongs to the Lord!

 “‘Look!’ he answered, ‘I see four men loose, walking in the midst of the fire; and they are not hurt, and the form of the fourth is like the Son of God.’”—Daniel 3:19-20, 24-25

 Yes, God sent an angel to guard them in the fire.
 He fought their battle for them.
 Yet, it was their faith that sent them into the fire, and their faith that made them say to Nebuchadnezzar in Daniel 3:17, “…our God whom we serve is able to deliver us from the burning fiery furnace, and He will deliver us from your hand, O king.”

 They had faith even before the battle that the Lord would be the one to fight it for them!
 They believed what we do—that the battle belongs to the Lord.

 Daniel, likewise, had faith that the Lord would defend him in the lions’ den, as did even the king of Babylon!

-When men brought Daniel up on charges of not obeying the king’s law that for a certain period only the king could pray, the king was greatly distressed—for he did not desire to see harm befall Daniel.
+When men brought Daniel up on charges of not obeying the king’s law which stated that only the king could pray during a specific thirty-day period, King Darius was greatly distressed—for he did not desire to see harm befall Daniel.
 So, the king tried to find a way to alter the edict.
-Being unable to do so, he not only spoke to Daniel that His God would protect him, he even spent the night—while Daniel was in the lions’ den—fasting, praying, and refraining from sleep.
-Arising in the morning to find that Daniel had survived, the king was overjoyed to hear that Daniel’s God had sent an angel to shut the mouths of the lions!
+Being unable to do so, he not only spoke that Daniel’s God would protect him, he even spent the night—while Daniel was in the lions’ den—fasting, praying, and refraining from sleep.
+When the night had passed, King Darius was overjoyed to discover that Daniel had survived, God having sent an angel to shut the lions’ mouths!